Large Language Model Integration with Reinforcement Learning to Augment Decision-Making in Autonomous Cyber Operations: Evaluation

 \subsection{LLM Evaluation}

 As discussed in Section \ref{meth:llmselection}, we evaluated the four LLMs outlined in Table \ref{tab:llmsEvaluatedPhase1} against a dataset of 100 questions using the prompt format shown in Fig. \ref{fig:initialPromptDesign}.
 To improve the contextual relevance of the LLMs' responses, we formatted CybORG's raw output into a condensed JSON and sentence format.
-We compare the results using the raw versus transformed inputs in Appendix \ref{app:parsingCybORGOutput}.
+We compare the results using the raw versus transformed inputs in Appendix B of the online supplemental material.

 We used BERTScore and manual validation to rank the LLMs' responses.
 While BERTScore provided useful signals, we observed cases where precision was not proportional to the actual quality of the LLM's response.
 Table \ref{tab:deficienciesOfBertscore} demonstrates that BERTScore may assign high precision scores to suboptimal recommendations.
 Row 1 yields a notably higher score than Row 2 despite ignoring a compromised operational server.
 In contrast, Row 2 recommends a contextually valid alternative to the manually selected answer (patch instead of analyze for User1), but receives a 12.81\% lower precision score.